 Decanters are most commonly used with red wines, but some stronger flavored rose and white wines can also benefit from being poured into a decanter.

 Wine openers do however come in all shapes and sizes.
-From simple corkscrews to carbon dioxide driven openers and even lever mechanisms, modern technology offers a breadth of variety for you to choose from.
+From simple corkscrews to carbon dioxide driven openers and lever driven mechanisms, modern technology offers a wide variety to choose from.

 The Different Type Of Wine Openers

-With the above in mind, we’ve created a list of the most popular and well-known wine openers available today:
+We’ve created a list of the most popular and well-known wine openers available today.

 Traditional corkscrews look very basic.
 They come with a handle attached to a steel screw, also known as the worm or spiral.